audioxide/data/data/posts/20191212-funnyfarm-ii.md

 Bas — as he was known to everyone in Coppleton, his full name long forgotten — was a man untainted by the vanities of ambition.
 Locals admired that about him.
 From an early age he had had the good sense to keep any big ideas to himself.
 He was content with that.
 Indeed, his imagination had been quite audacious in his youth, galavanting in exotic, faraway lands where the people were beautiful and every day needed saving.

-His dreams had somewhat lost their zest since those early days.
+His dreams had rather lost their zest since those early days.
 Right now he was imagining himself railing the girl in the supermarket who had sold him tobacco.

 ‘Bas?’